 Downtown Complete Streets Plan

 The City of Watsonville is looking to prepare a complete streets plan for the downtown area to enable safe access for all users, including pedestrians, bicyclists, transit riders, and motorists of all ages and abilities.
-The City will be hosting community workshops over the next year to obtain feedback on desired improvements.
-The City invites residents to give input at one or all of the outreach venues.
+The City and their partners will be hosting community workshops over the next year to obtain feedback on desired improvements.
+The City invites residents to give input at the next meeting.

 - Community Meetings Schedule

-- The City hosted booths about the downtown Watsonville Complete Streets Plan at the Farmers Market on April 13th and at Earth Day/Day of the Child event in the City Plaza on Aprill 22nd.
+- The City hosted booths about the downtown Watsonville Complete Streets Plan at the Farmers Market on April 13th, at Earth Day/Day of the Child event in the City Plaza on April 22nd, at Open Streets day on Brennan and Union Streets on June 3 and most recently at the 24th Annual Watsonville Strawberry Festival on August 4th.
+The City and their partners hosted booths about the Downtown Watsonville Complete Streets Plan at the events listed under the "Previous Events Section".
 Visitors were invited to comment on the following:

 - Pedestrian improvements, bike improvements, amenities and styles that could be included in the Plan.(Image Boards)

 - Reconfiguring the travel lanes, bike lanes, parking, landscaping and sidewalks on Main St., Rodriguez St., Brennan St., and Union St. (Section Options) You can also view the Alternative Plans.

 - Input Results from April 18 Project Input Booth #1 and June 2018 Project Input Booth #2